Person sitting on a rock overlooking Wineglass Bay, Tasmania, with lush hills and blue water.

 Group hiking on a trail with views of Wineglass Bay, Tasmania in the background.

-• Bring your backpack and a refillable water bottle for the trip.
+• Ensure you bring your backpack and a refillable water bottle for the journey ahead.

-• Safety is a priority.
-So, this experience is restricted for guests under the age of 8 years.
+Due to safety concerns, this experience does not accommodate guests under the age of 8 years.

-• It is recommended to wear comfortable and sturdy shoes such as runners, sneakers, or hiking boots as the walk to Wineglass Bay Lookout is a 3 kilometer loop and takes around 30 to 45 minutes.
+• Comfortable footwear such as runners, sneakers, or hiking boots is recommended for the approximately 3-kilometer loop walk to Wineglass Bay Lookout, which takes about 30 to 45 minutes.

-• Guests will have the opportunity to stop at a local bakery in a regional town enroute to the National Park to purchase lunch or snacks.
-Guests with special dietary requirements or other choices may bring their own food of choice.
+• A stop at a local bakery in a regional town on the way to Freycinet National Park allows guests to purchase lunch or snacks.
+Alternatively, bring your own food if you have special dietary needs.

-• The afternoon stop will be for 30 minutes at Devil’s Corner Winery where guests can enjoy fresh seafood & oysters from Freycinet Marine Farm along with wood-fired pizza, coffee, ice-creams, and wine tasting before driving towards Launceston.
+• The tour includes a 30-minute visit to Devil’s Corner Winery for fresh seafood and oysters from Freycinet Marine Farm, wood-fired pizza, coffee, ice-creams, and wine tasting before heading back towards Launceston.

-• Guests must have a good level of fitness and mobility to participate in this experience.
+A good level of fitness and mobility is required to fully enjoy this experience.

 Group of tourists at Wineglass Bay lookout with ocean and lighthouse in background.